 Visit the Song and Dance Festival for a major celebration of Latvian culture and spirit.
-This is when the next week long is there.
 This festival began in 1873 and is held every five years and features thousands of singers and dancers from all over Latvia.
 The last one was held in 2018 and our guide couldn’t stop talking about it!

 ✦ Riga Sightseeing – Take A Walking Tour Of The Old Town

 On a private historical guided walking tour, you can explore the Old Town of Riga.
 The tour typically starts with a view of Riga Castle, that was founded in 1330.
 The President of Latvia lives there now!
 Then you will visit some parts of the old city wall, continue to the Old Nunnery and the Hospital, plus you will enjoy the medieval atmosphere and architectural styles of this city.

 ✦ Riga Sightseeing – Take A Walk In The Park!

 You must visit the Bastion Hill park called Basterjkalna Park, truly, you can not miss it, as it is right in the center of town near the Freedom Monument.
 I had no idea, but Riga is a very green city!
 There are plenty of parks scattered throughout the city.
 This park has a canal running through it, where I was able to do the night kayaking mentioned above!
 It was really cool to be kayaking through the city when there were people still hanging out in the park!